Scheduler internals in Go ↔ Java: how your code is actually executed

 Thread busy (waiting)

 Go automatically makes IO non-blocking at the runtime level, so the developer does not need to think about Selector/epoll.
-But it is important to understand: if you use C libraries or syscall directly, you may inadvertently block the thread.
-In Java, on the contrary, everything is blocking by default, and one needs to consciously switch to NIO/async.
+But it is important to understand: if you use C libraries or syscall directly, you may accidentally block the thread.
+In Java, on the other hand, everything is blocking by default, and you need to consciously switch to NIO/async.
 The reason lies in the architecture: Go runtime controls execution, JVM does not; it delegates to the OS.

 This mechanism is actively used in high-load services: HTTP servers, proxies, streaming.
-In Go, tens of thousands of connections can be handled with a minimal number of threads.
-In Java, Netty or a reactive stack (Spring WebFlux) is typically used for this purpose.
-The advantage of Go is the simplicity of the code (synchronous style).
+In Go, you can handle tens of thousands of connections with a minimal number of threads.
+In Java, this is usually done using Netty or a reactive stack (Spring WebFlux).
+The plus of Go is the simplicity of the code (synchronous style).
 The downside is less control.
 Java offers more flexibility but is more complex to implement.
 Under the hood, it all comes down to the cost of OS-thread vs goroutine.

 Scheduler + IO interaction

-Scheduler + IO interaction - the dance of the scheduler and I/O 💃⚙️, management of threads and waiting for operations
+Scheduler + IO interaction - the dance of the scheduler and I/O 💃⚙️, managing threads and waiting for operations

 Go uses the GMP model (Goroutine, Machine, Processor).
-The scheduler distributes goroutines (G) across logical processors (P), which are executed on threads (M).
+The scheduler distributes goroutines (G) across logical processors (P), which run on threads (M).
 When a goroutine is blocked on IO, it is removed from execution, and P switches to another goroutine.

-The key idea: the scheduler is tightly integrated with IO.
+The key idea: the scheduler is closely integrated with IO.
 When the netpoller receives an event (data is ready), it puts the goroutine back in the run queue.
-This allows Go to effectively balance CPU-bound and IO-bound tasks.
+This allows Go to efficiently balance CPU-bound and IO-bound tasks.

 In Java, the scheduler is the OS scheduler.
 The JVM does not manage thread scheduling directly.
 Asynchronous IO operations are implemented through Selector, ForkJoinPool, virtual threads (Loom).